Computational-Biology-TUe/8BB020_Intro-machine-learning/README.md

 ## Practical work

 The practical work will be done in groups.
 The groups will be formed in Canvas and you will also submit all your work there (check the Assignments section for the deadlines).
-Your are expected to do this work independently with the help of the teaching assistants during the guided self-study sessions (*begeleide zelfstudie*).
+You are expected to do this work independently with the help of the teaching assistants during the guided self-study sessions (*begeleide zelfstudie*).
 You can also post your questions in the Discussion section in Canvas at any time (i.e. not just during the practical sessions).

 **IMPORTANT: Please read [this guide](how_to_ask_questions.md) on effectively asking questions during the practical sessions.**